 At Queen’s Park Infant Academy we have an active School Council.
 During the Autumn term each Year 1 and Year 2 class elect a School Councillor representative in a secret ballot.
 The School Councillor elected then represents the class for a period of one year.
 Reception hold their elections at the end of December and their representatives join the meetings at the beginning of the Spring term and become their class's representative until the end of the summer term.

-The School Councillors meet regularly together with Mrs. Barrett and members of the school leadership team to discuss different projects, many of which are linked to whole school development plans.
+The School Councillors meet regularly together with Miss Bennett and members of the school leadership team to discuss different projects, many of which are linked to whole school development plans.
 Other teaching staff, or governors may join the meeting as necessary, depending on the focus of the project.
 The agenda is handed out at the beginning of each meeting and any findings from class discussions are shared with the group.

 The meetings may focus on topics such as; Do you feel happy and safe at school?
 How can we make our school an even happier place?
 What charities could we support this year?